-An intravenous line (IV) is placed in a vein, and you will lie down on a narrow table.
+An IV is placed in a vein, and you will lie down on a narrow table.
 Pillows and straps may be used to keep you in a certain position.
 The part of your body that will be studied is moved inside the opening of the CT machine, and a test image is taken.
 You will be given a small amount of contrast material through the IV to check how long it takes to get to the area to be studied.
 Next, the IV is connected to an automatic injector and contrast material is injected.
 Then, the scan begins.

 The images are checked.
 If needed, some are repeated.